Capture of Minorca (1798): Aftermath

 The British converted the island into one of their principal Mediterranean bases.
 Many expeditions were launched from the island, and Thomas Cochrane, in particular, used the island as a base for his operations along the Spanish Coast.
 Charles Stuart served as the Governor of Menorca between 1798 and 1800, with Henry Edward Fox taking over the post thereafter.

 The Treaty of Amiens agreed in 1802, called for the return of Menorca to Spain as a condition as what was hoped for a lasting peace in Europe.
 The return of Menorca and other Mediterranean bases was bitterly opposed by many officers, including Horatio Nelson who appeared in the House of Lords to speak against the prospect.
 In spite of this opposition, the Treaty was concluded, and the British commander Richard Bickerton oversaw the British evacuation.

-The peace rapidly broke down, but no effort was made to recover Menorca as major bases had been established in other ports.
+The peace rapidly broke down, but no effort was made to recover Menorca as major bases had been established in other ports (Malta).